 Although Commodore sold millions of 8-bit computers, the Commodore 1581 was a niche product.
 By the time a power user added a 1581, a RAM expansion unit, and a hard drive, the cost started to approach that of an IBM compatible PC with 512K or 640K of memory, both types of floppy drives, and a hard drive.

-Commodore users tended to be really loyal, so some would start down that slippery slope.
+Commodore users tended to be really loyal because of where they were on the adoption curve, so some would start down that slippery slope.
 But not all.
 Many stuck with a single-drive setup with a 1541 until they were ready to upgrade to a PC or possibly an Amiga.

-That’s why the 1581 is much rarer today than a 1541 or even 1571 floppy disk drive.
+That’s why the 1581 is much rarer today than a 1541, 1571, or even a 1570 floppy disk drive.
 Today, when one turns up on Ebay, it may very well sell for as much or more than it cost 30 years ago.
 While not as rare as a VIC-1540, it’s not common.